 How Many Picks Do the Colts Have in the 2025 NFL Draft?

-The Colts currently have seven picks in the 2025 NFL Draft, all of which are their original selections.
+Entering Thursday, the Colts have seven picks in the 2025 NFL Draft, all of which are their original selections.
 They haven’t given up any selections through trades, nor have they acquired additional picks.
+In terms of trades, it has been an unusually quiet draft cycle for the Colts, and it will be intriguing to see if that continues once the event begins.

 What Are the Colts’ Biggest Needs in 2025?

-It was a frustrating year in 2024 for the Colts, who failed to capitalize on the Texans’ inconsistencies due to their own struggles on both sides of the ball.
+It was a frustrating 2024 season for the Indianapolis Colts, who failed to capitalize on the Texans’ inconsistencies due to their own struggles on both sides of the ball.
 Overall, they ranked 23rd, with both their offense and defense ranking outside the top 20.
 That has left them with lots of areas to improve this offseason if they want to challenge in 2025.